DWFlanagan/ntrh/raw_markdown.md

 ![](https://web.archive.org/web/20160809181640im_/http://deltosfleet.smugmug.com/Travel/RPI-2012/i-wXMBPWb/0/S/DSC0144-S.jpg)

 The Russell Sage Labs have just been rebuilt, because they were pretty much falling apart inside.
 Now, the inside is a mixture of Modern Hideous and Archaic Leftover, somewhat indiscriminately mixed together.
-If you have any artistic sense at all, you will probably be apalled at the mess called \`\`interior design'' in this building.
+If you have any artistic sense at all, you will probably be apalled at the mess called "interior design" in this building.
 One of the more hideous creations fills a certain amount of empty space on the fourth floor; it consists of an entire model house, including windows and doors.

 The Lecture Hall has been renovated; it is now very much heavier on the audio-visual equipment than it ever was before, and it also now has real seats.
 The desks are still miniscule, making this not a very good room to take tests in; and the roof leaks in places, making rainy day classes very much a game of Aqua Roulette.